San Jose Probate Lawyer

 The probate process is not as simple as outlined above.
 There are often legal issues that must be resolved before the process can progress.
 The entire process can take weeks or even months to complete, which leaves your family in limbo for a significant length of time.
 If property or significant assets are on the line, delays can create issues for those involved.

-A probate attorney can help this process to move more quickly.
+A San Jose probate lawyer can help this process to move more quickly.
 We can assemble the necessary documents and make sure that the court moves as efficiently as possible.

 Having a probate attorney can also help minimize any unpleasantness within your family.
 During times of grief, people often act in ways that they wouldn’t normally.
 This means that fighting within a family is common, and relationships can be severed over assets and beneficiaries.
 With a probate attorney, families are less prone to fighting.
 With a legal professional present, individuals have an easier time accepting the terms of the will.
 They also have a third party to direct their anger if they are so inclined.